Art as Experience: Drawing and New Media

 Required textbooks and materials

 These titles and materials will be available at The Cornell Store.

-Students and their families are cordially invited to an informal graduation on Saturday, July 11 from 11:00 a.m. to 12:00 p.m.
+Students and their families are cordially invited to an informal graduation on Friday, July 14, following the Art Show Reception at 3:00 p.m.
 Students will each receive a Cornell University Summer College certificate and be able to take farewell photos with their friends and faculty.
 Note that attendance is not required, but is highly recommended and is a nice way to conclude the program.
 Dress is smart casual.

 Checkout dates and times

 Before making travel plans, review the checkout dates and times for your program.
 We strictly adhere to these deadlines.

 Brack believes that the artist's role is as much a practice in facilitating community, social participation, and maintaining an ongoing practice of self-education as it is in developing independent studio work.

 Brack has received residency and monetary fellowships from institutions such as the Corporation of Yaddo, the Ucross Foundation, NYFA, and the Millay Colony.

 "What I enjoy about studying and teaching art in the university environment is the way art can be connected to other disciplines with which it intersects and derives its strength.
 The university is the place that simultaneously gives an artist the room to create but also the ability to better understand what it is she/he is creating.
 Each work of art produces its own unique world, and this world emerges from an experiential, historical, and philosophical context which is best considered." —Leslie Brack

 Samples of Leslie's work and projects can be found at lesliebrack.com